 Overall I am very pleased with my Mildliners and while I still plan on trying out other pastel highlighters these are a current favorite.
 Easy to use, fun colors, and easy to store these are must have markers for any bullet journaler.

 What is your favorite brand of pastel highlighters?
 Let me know in the comments below.
-Do you have bullet journal spreads you would like shared?
-Email them to [email protected] and they may be featured on an Instagram post and/or to the blog.
-Please leave your IG Username so I can tag you in the posts.
 Follow me on Pinterest for more like this and pin this to your Bullet Journal boards.